lynnroth/EOSWeb/README.md

 EosWeb is a web based application for controlling an ETC Eos lighting desks.

+A simple keypad and a cue list with ability to go to any cue are currently available.

 I wrote this both to be able to use at the school I work with as well as to start to learn Blazor.

 ## Installation